tc39/proposal-record-tuple/tutorial/en.md

 > appState.userByVisit.push("jose"); // TypeError
 > appState.visitsByUser["jose"] = 1; // TypeError (if you remove the line before)
 > ```
 > Note: using spreads to do deep reassignments can be a cumbersome task.
 That is why, once [Deep Path Properties for Record] advances more stages, we'll be able to feature it in this tutorial!

 [Deep Path Properties for Record]: https://github.com/tc39/proposal-deep-path-properties-for-record/

 ## Keeping track of immutable state and comparing it

-Now that we have a good idea of how we want to maintain our state, we can immediately start using more of the immutability property: we can now keep around copies of our state to restore it back for later or debugging:
+Now that we have a good idea of how we want to maintain our state, we can immediately start using more of the immutability property: we can keep around copies of our state so that we can restore it or debug it later:

 ```js
 // We store our history of states in a normal array